 Sugar triggers the bacteria in your mouth to produce acids that attack your tooth enamel and lead to tooth decay.
 These acids do the most damage in the 20 minutes after eating, so the more regularly you eat sugary foods during the day, the more often you are exposing your teeth to these attacks.
 Try and keep any sugary treats to one portion during the day.

-During a check-up, your dentist will check each tooth’s nooks and crannies, as well as looking at the gums and mouth, to ensure there are no early signs of decay that need addressing before they do further damage.
-They will also ensure there is no evidence of mouth cancer or any other nasty diseases, which you might not know about.
+During a check-up, your dentist will check each tooth’s nooks and crannies, as well as looking at the gums and mouth to ensure there are no early signs of decay that need addressing before they do further damage.
+They will also be able to check for early warning signs of mouth cancer and other diseases.